ToshioCP/Gtk4-tutorial/gfm/sec14.md

 This function closes the current page.
 If the page is the only page the notebook has, then the function destroys the top-level window and quits the application.

-- 8-10: If the page is the only page the notebook has, it calls `gtk_window_destroy` to destroys the top-level window.
+- 8-10: If the page is the only page the notebook has, it calls `gtk_window_destroy` to destroy the top-level window.
 - 11-13: Otherwise, removes the current page.
 The child widget (TfeTextView) is also destroyed.